 |

-Good hindquarters are essential.
+| Hindquarters: | Good hindquarters are essential.
 They should show fully as much power as the forequarters.
 There should be no tendency to weakness in the hindquarters.
 Hindquarters should be especially powerful to supply the driving power for swimming.
+Legs should be medium length and straight, showing good bone and muscle.

 Stifles should be well angulated.